 1031 exchanges are authorized by section 1031 of the Internal Revenue Code.
 To properly conduct an exchange, the Code and IRS regulations must be strictly followed.
 The most important rules to remember are the timing rules.
 Once the relinquished property is sold, the taxpayer must identify potential replacement property within 45 days and acquire the replacement property within 180 days.

 Another requirement of a 1031 exchange is that the relinquished and replacement properties be “like kind.”
-This is important if someone is exchanging personal property (like an airplane or a yacht).
-With real estate, however, this requirement is easy to satisfy, since the Code treats most real property interests as like kind with other real property.
+The Code treats most real property interests as like kind with other real property.
 Thus, farmland can be exchanged for an apartment building, a shopping center for residential condominium units.

 Finally, there are three rules to keep in mind that allow taxpayers to fully defer their gain.
 First, the taxpayer should acquire replacement property of equal or greater value than the relinquished property.
 Second, the taxpayer should not take any cash out of the transaction (that is, all the equity from the relinquished property should be invested in the replacement property).
 Failure to follow these two rules can result in all or part of the gain being taxed as “boot.”
 Third, the taxpayer who sells the relinquished property must be the same taxpayer who purchases the replacement property.
 So, for example, a problem will arise if a taxpayer holds title to the relinquished property in his own name and wishes to take title to the replacement property in his corporation, because the corporation is a taxpaying entity distinct from the taxpayer.

 Another important consideration is the accessibility of the qualified intermediary.
-We have attorneys and Certified Exchange Specialists on our staff throughout our offices nationwide and a local presence in Hartford, Connecticut.
+We have attorneys on our staff throughout our offices nationwide.